appium/appium-xcuitest-driver/docs/execute-methods.md

 ### mobile: isAppInstalled

 Checks whether the given application is installed on the device under test.
-Offload app could be handled as not installed.
+An offload application could be handled as not installed.

 #### Arguments